 Alto Strada is a project by Graczyk Thomson and is targetted primarily towards downsizers, with a current ratio of about 75% downsizers and 25% first-home buyers purchasing apartments in the complex.
 Alto Strada is pet-friendly and each unit has well above average storage space.
 While the complex had no pool, this helps to keep body corporate fees low and maximises the amount of space for the apartments themselves.
 The average size of an apartment in Alto Strada is 120m2Â with a few of the multi-storey three bedrooms reaching over 200 square metres in size.
 Located at 26 High Street, Lutwyche, the complex is one street back from Lutwyche Road.

-12 out of the 24 apartments have already been sold, with the remaining units all two-bedrooms priced between $545,000 and $630,000.
+The remaining units are all two-bedrooms priced between $545,000 and $630,000.
 Out of the 12 apartments still remaining for sale, some are a single storey and some are two storey with an internal staircase.
 All apartments feature two bathrooms and a walk-in (or walk-through) wardrobe in the large main bedroom.
 As well as being perfect for downsizers who utilise the second bedroom for either extra storage or a spare bedroom for visiting guests, the floor plans and location of Alto Strada are also great for young professionals who work in the CBD.

 Features include stone benchtops and pendant lights in the kitchen, full air-conditioning, full-size baths and separate powder room.
 Bathrooms are finished in elegant shades of white ceramic tiles and stone bench tops, mirror cupboards and quality tap fittings.